 I am happy to discuss homework with you if ever there are any problems.
 Certainly Maths looks a lot different to when we were at school!
 We appreciate that and are happy to help.

 Children are asked to read at home, at least three times each week and to have their reading record signed with a comment if possible.

 “I’m a Year 2 teacher and have worked at West Street School since 2008; originally as a Teaching Assistant.
 I have 2 grown up children and three fish.
 My hobbies include Tai Chi and reading.
 I run a mindfulness club for children aged 5-9 years which involves guided meditation, mindful eating, relaxation exercises and mindful colouring.”

-Mrs L. Beresford – Class 5 Teaching Assistant
+Mrs L. Beresford – Teaching Assistant

-“I am now in my third year at West Street School and am enjoying every minute of it.
+“I am now in my fourth year at West Street School and am enjoying every minute of it.
 I have two children, a boy and a girl, who keep me very busy but in my spare time I like running in the fresh, and often cold, British air!
 I enjoy making things and run a crafts club with KS1 children after school.”